Release-Candidate/Tzolkin/docs/contributing.md

   in [`build.fsx`](https://github.com/Release-Candidate/Tzolkin/blob/main/build.fsx).
 - The output of the `Publish` target is copied to the directory `bin`, set using the expression  `exeOutPath` in [`build.fsx`](https://github.com/Release-Candidate/Tzolkin/blob/main/build.fsx).

-Warning:
+!!!
+Warning

     All of these directories are cleaned - that means all files in them are deleted - using the target `clean`.
     Which is called as the first build step of all targets.
 In other words: all generated files (including Nuget packages) are deleted when calling any target.

 The Fake script [`build.fsx`](https://github.com/Release-Candidate/Tzolkin/blob/main/build.fsx) defines the following targets: